NBA Finals: 1950s–1960s: Celtics dynasty

 In 1969, the Celtics faced great difficulty entering the postseason, as they had an aging team and multiple injuries to a number of players.
 They qualified for the playoffs as the fourth and final seed in the East, while the Lakers, who had added Chamberlain in the off-season to join stars Jerry West and Elgin Baylor, won the West and were prohibitive favorites to become champions for the first time since relocating to Los Angeles.
 Despite holding a 2–1 advantage going into Game 4, the Lakers led 87–86 and had the ball with 10 seconds to play.
 But after a turnover, Sam Jones scored to give the Celtics a narrow 88–87 win and tying the series.
 The series was eventually tied 3–3 going into Game 7 in Los Angeles, with Lakers owner Jack Cooke hanging balloons in the arena in anticipation of a Lakers victory.
 West also picked up injuries to his thigh and hamstring during the series, but returned to play for the final game.
 Russell utilized this newly lacking mobility in West to organize fast breaks at every opportunity for the Celtics, which allowed them to gain an early lead.
 They held off a furious Lakers comeback to win 108–106 and win the series, and win their eleventh championship in 13 years.

-As many stars either declined or retired following this win, it is largely recognized as the last NBA Finals conducted by the Celtics dynasty.
+As many stars either declined or retired following this win, it is largely recognized as the last NBA Finals featuring the Celtics dynasty.